Critique Group

 Six months earlier, he’d suffered a massive stroke at the nursing home where he lived.
 It robbed my gentle and articulate uncle of the ability to speak or move, and after a month of unsuccessful therapy, the nursing home resigned itself to simply keeping him as comfortable as possible.

 In the months that followed, I struggled to comprehend the sovereign wisdom of a God who apparently had a purpose in this type of existence for my uncle.
 I struggled, too, in prayer.
 My uncle and I were close, and I prayed fervently for his recovery–but instead, his miseries increased.
 He developed bedsores that stubbornly refused to heal, despite the attention of a concerned nursing staff.
 I thought of the testing of Job, and wondered how God was redeeming this experience in my uncle’s life.
-Lord, I prayed, hasn’t he suffered enough?
-How could increasing his misery make him any more fit for Your kingdom?

 God is a Sovereign Refuge.
 “Have mercy on me, O God, have mercy on me, for in you my soul takes refuge.
 I will take refuge in the shadow of your wings until the disaster has passed” (Psa.
 57:1, NIV).
 In the face of danger and uncertainty, David fled to the refuge of his God.
 Even as he hid in the innermost recesses of a cave, he sheltered his soul deep in the shadow of his Father’s wings.
 But where is this place, and how can we find it?